 ACHIEVING OUR VISION TOGETHER

-• The South Bergen Jointure Commission is accredited by the Middle States Association Commissions on Elementary and Secondary Schools (MSA-CESS) using the Achieving Excellence System-Wide protocol.
-The SBJC underwent a three-year self-study process that involved multiple levels of school and district committee work centered on improving our delivery of services to students with extraordinary needs.
+• The South Bergen Jointure Commission (SBJC) is accredited by the Middle States Association Commissions on Elementary and Secondary Schools (MSA-CESS) using the Achieving Excellence System-Wide protocol.
+Following a three-year self-study process, the SBJC completed a comprehensive review involving various school and district committees, all focused on improving our delivery of services to students with extraordinary needs.

 Middle States logo

-• Through this accreditation process, the SBJC has developed a strategic plan that will drive all of our district initiatives around one unifying purpose: unlocking the potential of every student in order for them to live full and independent lives.
-This plan will allow us to achieve a laser-like focus on meeting each and every one of our students’ individual goals, in addition to building a model of collaboration and voice-and-choice.
-Below are the four objectives of our strategic plan.
+• Through this accreditation process, the SBJC developed a strategic plan with a unifying purpose: to unlock the potential of every student, empowering them to lead fulfilling and independent lives.
+This plan aligns all district initiatives and promotes a laser-sharp focus on achieving each student's individual goals, while also fostering a model of strong collaboration and shared voice and choice.
+Below are the four objectives of our strategic plan:

 • LRE Logo